Cannabis buds beside black peppercorns with smoke rising in the background, symbolizing the spicy aroma of the caryophyllene terpene.

 What Is Caryophyllene and Where Can You Find It?

 That little tickle in your nose when you grind fresh black pepper?
-That’s beta-caryophyllene at work.
+That’s beta-caryophyllene doing its thing.

 How Caryophyllene Benefits Your Health